 A company's success or failure is oftentimes determined by the quality of its employees.
 Let's look at the example of surgeons.
 Although surgeons have access to the same scalpels, it is the quality of their procedure, not the actual scalpel that determines the outcome - oftentimes, your life or death.
 Offering an attractive benefits package can be a key element in attracting and retaining the highest quality employees.
 Employees seek out benefits packages that offer a competitive salary, health insurance, retirement plan and long term care insurance.
-Both employees and employees recognize the hidden costs of giving long term care (interruptions and decreased productivity), as well as the staggering costs of long term care.
+Both employers and employees recognize the hidden costs of giving long term care to those who need care (interruptions and decreased productivity), as well as the staggering costs of long term care.